 To increase vessel utilization and thereby revenues, we participate in commercial pools with other shipowners of similar modern, well-maintained vessels.
 By operating a large number of vessels as an integrated transportation system, commercial pools offer customers greater flexibility and a higher level of service while achieving scheduling efficiencies.
 Pools employ experienced commercial charterers and operators who have close working relationships with customers and brokers, while technical management is performed by each shipowner.
 The managers of the pools negotiate charters with customers primarily in the spot market but may also arrange time charter agreements.
 The size and scope of these pools enable them to enhance utilization rates for pool vessels by securing backhaul voyages and COAs, thus generating higher effective TCE revenues than otherwise might be obtainable in the spot market while providing a higher level of service offerings to customers.
 When we employ a vessel in the spot charter market, we generally place such vessel in a tanker pool managed by our commercial manager that pertains to that vessel's size class.
 The earnings allocated to vessels (charterhire expense for the pool) are aggregated and divided on the basis of a weighted scale, or Pool Points, which reflect comparative voyage results on hypothetical benchmark routes.
-The Pool Point system generally favors those vessels with greater cargocarrying capacity and those with better fuel consumption.
+The Pool Point system generally favors those vessels with greater cargo-carrying capacity and those with better fuel consumption.
 Pool Points are also awarded to vessels capable of carrying clean products and to vessels capable of trading in certain ice conditions.
-We currently participate in, or have participated in four pools: the Scorpio LR2 Pool, the Scorpio LR1 Pool, the Scorpio MR Pool, and the Scorpio Handymax Tanker Pool.
+We currently participate in four pools: the Scorpio LR2 Pool, the Scorpio MR Pool, the Scorpio Handymax Tanker Pool and the Mercury Pool.

 SCM is responsible for the commercial management of participating vessels in the pools, including the marketing, chartering, operating and bunker (fuel oil) purchases of the vessels.
-The Scorpio LR2 Pool is administered by Scorpio LR2 Pool Ltd., the Scorpio LR1 Pool is administered by Scorpio LR1 Pool Ltd, the Scorpio MR Pool is administered by Scorpio MR Pool Ltd. and the Scorpio Handymax Tanker Pool is administered by Scorpio Handymax Tanker Pool Ltd. Our founder, Chairman and Chief Executive Officer and Vice President are members of the Lolli-Ghetti family which owns a majority of the issued and outstanding stock of Scorpio LR2 Pool Ltd., Scorpio LR1 Pool Ltd., Scorpio MR Pool Ltd., and Scorpio Handymax Tanker Pool Ltd., or the Pool Entities.
-Taking into account the recommendations of a pool committee and a technical committee, each of which is comprised of representatives of each pool participant, the Pool Entities set the respective pool policies and issue directives to the pool participants and SCM.
+The Scorpio LR2 Pool is administered by Scorpio LR2 Pool Ltd., the Scorpio LR1 Pool is administered by Scorpio LR1 Pool Ltd, the Scorpio MR Pool is administered by Scorpio MR Pool is administered by Scorpio LR1 Pool is administered by Scorpio LR1 Pool Ltd, the Scorpio Handymax Tanker Pool Limited.
+Our founder, Chairman and Chief Executive Officer and Vice President are members of the Lolli-Ghetti family which owns a majority of the issued and outstanding stock of Scorpio LR2 Pool Ltd, Scorpio LR1 Pool Ltd., Scorpio Handymax Tanker Pool Ltd and the recommendations of a pool committee and a technical committee, each of which is comprised of representatives of each pool participant, the Pool Entities set the respective pool policies and issue directives to the pool participants and SCM.
 The pool participants remain responsible for all other costs including the financing, insurance, manning and technical management of their vessels.
 The earnings of all of the vessels are aggregated and divided according to the relative performance capabilities of the vessel and the actual earning days for which each vessel is available.